machin3boy/zaest/README.md

     bafybeiavnn2ezvflzgei2v2h5xzasyvb32lmnzaxm3rbjsbrmpegqy3wgi
     bafybeibwwsbwd5dmkyrxiv4jriksu63426uagubsg4fbzhx334hy6l2w44

+These keys are to be housed in the corresponding directories in /ZoKrates/.
+They are as follows: /ZoKrates/onboarding\_aes\_params/, /ZoKrates/onboarding\_hashes\_params, /ZoKrates/onboarding\_ipfs\_params/, /ZoKrates/ownership\_hashes\_params/, /ZoKrates/onboarding\_ipfs\_params/.

-To install and run this project you can refer to the README.md in /site/
+To install and run this project you can refer to the README.md in /site/.

+The contract address of the V1 prototype is given here: 0x5B3fB9655fab94D5A9491Ed3f8a4620afBA874A5

 A prototype is temporarily live on www.zaestprototype.site, however the RAM available is only 512MB and as a consequence generating ZKPs can be very time-consuming.
+When accessing the prototype please ensure that your wallet is connected as that will initialize the contract instance.
+Following this, please ensure that you onboard secondary keys with www.zaestprototype.site/#/secondarykeys prior to using the dApp.